ggosal/UiPath/README.md

 The repo contains three folders:
 - **Libraries** contains the ACME and SHA libraries built in UiPath
 - **Packages** contains the *GetWorkflowDetailActivites* package used as a dependency for many invoked workflows.
-Either point to this folder in UiPath's 'Manage Packages' option, or copy *GetWorkflowDetailActivites.nupkg* to an existing package source
+Either add this folder as a package source in the process, or copy the package to an existing source
 - **Process** contains the main UiPath process

 ## Setup
-Open each library in ```Libraries``` in UiPath and publish the library as a package to the folder of your choice.
-Ensure the folder you publish to is added as a dependency via 'Manage Packages' in the process.
+Open each library in ```Libraries``` in UiPath and publish the library as a package to a package source used in the process.

 ## Collaborators
 Gauravdeep Gosal